How Kamala Harris Emerged As A Star Of The Impeachment Trial

-Sen. Kamala Harris spent over two weeks sitting next to 99 other senators listening to back-and-forth arguments over whether President Trump should remain in office.
-Party lines were definitive and unwavering, and tensions within the U.S. Senate chambers were palpable — even for those of us watching through a screen.
+Sen. Kamala Harris spent over two weeks sitting next to 99 other senators and listening to back-and-forth arguments over whether President Trump should remain in office.
+Party lines were definitive and unwavering, and tensions within the U.S. Senate chambers were palpable, even for those of us watching through a screen.

 Through it all, the California Democrat knew, as she wrote in a recent L.A.
-Times op-ed, that the Senate would not reach the two-thirds threshold needed for a guilty verdict, and that Trump would spend the rest of his term gloating that he has been exonerated.
-But she also knew that the majority of Americans think the House managers should be able to present new evidence in the trial — something Harris' Republican colleagues voted against being considered.
+Times op-ed, that the Senate would not reach the two-thirds threshold needed for a guilty verdict, and that Trump would spend the rest of his days gloating that he has been exonerated.
+But she also knew that the majority of Americans are in favor of the House managers presenting new evidence — which her Republican colleagues blocked, making the trial comically short; something Majority Leader Mitch McConnell seemingly wanted all along.

 Advertisement

 That's what inspired her to ask one of the most powerful questions during the impeachment trial.
 "If the Senate fails to hold the president accountable for misconduct, how would that undermine the integrity of our system of justice?"
-She quoted the infamous Access Hollywood tape, where a not-yet-candidate Donald Trump said, “when you’re a star, they let you do it.
-You can do anything," before he gracefully suggested to "grab 'em by the pussy."
+She also quoted the infamous Access Hollywood tape, where a not-yet-candidate Donald Trump said, “When you’re a star, they let you do it.
+You can do anything," before he suggested to "grab 'em by the pussy."
 Trump has been accused of sexual assault or misconduct by over 20 women.

 With that one statement, Harris didn't solely explain her vote to remove Trump from office.
 She gracefully connected the good-old-boys'-club cover-up happening around her in the Senate with the coterie of protectors who have hovered around Trump — and other men who seem to believe they're too rich to fail — his entire life.
-With that moment, it was evident that Harris has once again made it her mission to never let Trump forget the damage his presidency has done to women.
+In that moment, it was evident that Harris is still making it her mission to never let Trump forget the damage his presidency has done to women.

 "He has a history of believing that he can do anything and get away with it," Harris told Refinery29 in a phone interview last week, during a quick break in the impeachment trial.
 "He believes himself to be a very powerful person, he believes himself to be a star, and he believes he is immune from consequence and accountability.
 We aren’t going to have two systems of justice in America, and no one is above the law."

-On Wednesday evening, after five months of partisan fighting within the House and the Senate, the Republican-led Senate voted to acquit Trump of criminal charges for both abuse of power and obstruction of Congress.
-Republicans' blocking of evidence such as a recording in which Trump calls for the sudden removal of U.S. Ambassador Marie Yovanovitch, is a continuation of "a shameful history of two systems of justice: one for powerful people like Trump and one for everyone else," as Harris wrote in her op-ed.
+On Wednesday evening, after five months of partisan fighting within the House and Senate, the Republican-led Senate voted to acquit Trump of charges for both abuse of power and obstruction of Congress.
+Republicans' blocking of evidence, such as a recording in which Trump calls for the swift removal of U.S. Ambassador Marie Yovanovitch, is a continuation of "a shameful history of two systems of justice: one for powerful people like Trump and one for everyone else," as Harris wrote in the op-ed.

 Advertisement